wesdixon/intro-to-python/README.md

 * Sets

 The course finished with the study of creating basic functions and working with objects created from custom classes.
-Also, we briefly touched on Pandas and NumPy and how they are used in the feild of Data Science.
+Also, we briefly touched on Pandas and NumPy and how they are used in the field of Data Science.

 The most extensive code I wrote involved creating a command line version of Tic Tac Toe.